Oscar-winning screenwriter Kevin Willmott spoke with Solzy at the Movies in a phone interview about his newest film, The 24th.

 The 24th is coming out in virtual cinemas, Digital, and VOD on Friday.
 Was releasing during the Houston Riot’s anniversary always in the plans?

 Kevin Willmott: I think it could have become the plan.
 Well, the plan was altered so much by the fact that we were supposed to premiere at South by Southwest.
 When South by Southwest canceled, I think it was kind of a reconfiguring of the plan in general.
-I think also with things happening that that in the country with Black Lives Matter and with the horrible murder of George Floyd that I think that it was obvious that this film needs to come out sooner than later.
+I think also with things happening in the country with Black Lives Matter and with the horrible murder of George Floyd that I think that it was obvious that this film needs to come out sooner than later.

 I agree there.
 In a perfect world, I would have attended the world premiere at SXSW.